Gravitational Response of Topological Quantum States of Matter: Abstract

 \section{Abstract}

 Identifying novel topological properties of topological quantum states of matter, such as exemplified by the quantized Hall conductance, is a valuable step towards realizing materials with attractive topological attributes that guarantee their imperviousness to realistic imperfections, disorder and environmental disturbances.
 Is the gravitational coupling coefficient of topological quantum states of matter a promising candidate?
-Substantially building on well established results for quantum Hall states, herein we report that a large class of lattice topological states of matter exhibit gravitational response, i.e., charge response to spatial curvature, which is characterized by a \emph{topologically} quantized coupling constant.
+Substantially building on well established results for quantum Hall states, using disclinations as tools for controlled creation of pristine spatial curvature free of undesirable artifacts such as would interfere with the electronic motion of interest, herein we report that a large class of lattice topological states of matter exhibit gravitational response, i.e., charge response to \emph{intrinsic} spatial curvature.
+This phenomenon is characterized by a \emph{topologically} quantized coupling constant.
 Remarkably, the charge-gravity relationship remains \emph{linear} in the curvature, up to the maximum curvature achievable on the lattice, demonstrating absence of higher order nonlinear response.
 Our findings facilitate articulating the physical principles underlying the topological quantization of the gravitational coupling constant, in analogy with the insights offered by the Chern number description of the quantized Hall conductance.

 Fundamental aspects of the interplay between spacetime and geometry have been of longstanding interest in multiple contexts in physics -- for instance, Einstein's equation in general relativity encodes once such relation, while the interplay between nematics and real space curvature is a rich and frontier area of soft matter research\cite{2022-zhang-mr,2014-keber-bq,2009-bowick-id,2007-santangelo-cg,2006-vitelli-zx,2002-nelson-ci}.
 Exotic topological quantum states of matter, of which quantum hall states are paradigmatic, offer a rich playground for exploring universal responses of quantum geometry to external perturbations.
 The central question of interest here is: Are there universal aspects to how quantum states of matter respond to real space curvature, i.e., gravitational perturbations?
 Moreover, are there transcendent insights equally applicable to gravitational responses of topological quantum and classical states of matter?